Ultra-high harmonic conversion of a seeded free-electron laser via harmonic optical klystron: Abstract

 \section{Abstract}

-External seeded free-electron lasers (FELs) have proven to be compelling tools for generating fully coherent EUV and soft X-ray radiations.
-Echo-enabled harmonic generation (EEHG), as the most typical representative of external seeded FELs, has unparalleled harmonic conversion efficiency.
-However, due to the limitations of various collective effects, the harmonic conversion of a high-gain EEHG that has been proved in experiments does not exceed 50 times.
-This paper proposes a new EEHG technology with the help of harmonic optical klystron technology, which can effectively increase the number of harmonic conversion to about 100 times.
-Theoretical analysis and numerical simulations show that intense and almost fully coherent FEL pulses with a radiation wavelength of 3 nm can be generated.
-At the same time, the seed laser intensity required by this scheme is lower, compared to nominal EEHG, thus facilitating the generation of high repetition rate seeded FELs.
+External seeded free-electron lasers (FELs) are compelling tools for generating fully coherent EUV and soft X-ray radiations.
+Echo-enabled harmonic generation (EEHG), the most typical representative of external seeded FELs, has witnessed a remarkable growth of fully coherent FELs in the last decade, continuously evolving towards higher harmonic conversions and shorter wavelengths.
+Ultra-high harmonic generation is imperative in the field of FELs.
+This paper presents a novel method for generating FEL radiation with ultra-high harmonic conversion, utilizing harmonic optical klystron in combination with EEHG.
+This method can effectively increase the harmonic conversion order to about 90.
+Theoretical analysis and numerical simulations show that intense and almost fully coherent FEL pulses can be generated with a wavelength of 3 nm.
+At the same time, the seed laser intensity required by this scheme is lower compared to nominal EEHG, thus facilitating the generation of high-repetition-rate seeded FELs.